 JoannafEnglish, Polish, Biblical English and Polish form of Latin Iohanna, which was derived from Greek Ἰωάννα (Ioanna), the feminine form of Ioannes (see John).
 This is the spelling used in the English New Testament, where it belongs to a follower of Jesus who is regarded as a saint.
 In the Middle Ages in England it was used as a Latinized form of Joan (the usual feminine form of John) and it became common as a given name in the 19th century.

-JohnmEnglish, Swedish, Danish, Norwegian, Dutch, Biblical English form of Iohannes, the Latin form of the Greek name Ἰωάννης (Ioannes), itself derived from the Hebrew name יוֹחָנָן (Yochanan) meaning "Yahweh is gracious", from the roots יוֹ (yo) referring to the Hebrew God and חָנַן (chanan) meaning "to be gracious".
+JohnmEnglish, Swedish, Danish, Norwegian, Dutch, Biblical English form of Iohannes, the Latin form of the Greek name Ἰωάννης (Ioannes), itself derived from the Hebrew name יוֹחָנָן (Yoḥanan).
+It means "Yahweh is gracious", from the roots יוֹ (yo) referring to the Hebrew God and חָנַן (ḥanan) meaning "to be gracious".
 The Hebrew form occurs in the Old Testament (spelled Johanan or Jehohanan in the English version), but this name owes its popularity to two New Testament characters, both highly revered saints.
 The first is John the Baptist, a Jewish ascetic who is considered the forerunner of Jesus.
 He baptized Jesus and was later executed by Herod Antipas.
 The second is the apostle John, who is traditionally regarded as the author of the fourth gospel and Revelation.
-With the apostles Peter and James (his brother), he was part of the inner circle of Jesus.... [more]
+With the apostles Peter and James (John's brother), he was part of the inner circle of Jesus.... [more]

-KatefEnglish, Croatian Diminutive of Katherine, often used independently.
+KatefEnglish, Croatian Short form of Katherine, often used independently.
+It is short for Katherina in Shakespeare's play The Taming of the Shrew (1593).
 It has been used in England since the Middle Ages.
-This was the name of the woman who Petruchio marries and tries to tame in Shakespeare's comedy Taming of the Shrew (1593).
 A famous bearer is the British actress Kate Winslet (1975-).

 KlemensmGerman, Polish German and Polish form of Clemens (see Clement).
-Prince Klemens Metternich was a 19th-century Austrian chancellor who guided the Austrian Empire to victory in the Napoleonic Wars.
+Prince Klemens Metternich (1773-1859) was an Austrian chancellor who guided the Austrian Empire to victory in the Napoleonic Wars.

 Luca 1mItalian, Romanian Italian and Romanian form of Lucas (see Luke).
 This name was borne by Luca della Robbia, a Renaissance sculptor from Florence.

-MiguelmSpanish, Portuguese Spanish and Portuguese form of Michael.
+MiguelmSpanish, Portuguese, Galician Spanish, Portuguese and Galician form of Michael.
 A notable bearer of this name was Miguel de Cervantes Saavedra (1547-1616), the Spanish novelist and poet who wrote Don Quixote.

-RenémFrench, German, Spanish, Slovak, Czech French form of Renatus.
-A famous bearer was the French mathematician and rationalist philosopher René Descartes (1596-1650).
+RenémFrench, German, Dutch, Spanish, Slovak, Czech French form of Renatus.
+Famous bearers include the French mathematician and rationalist philosopher René Descartes (1596-1650) and the Belgian surrealist painter René Magritte (1898-1967).

 SebastianmGerman, English, Swedish, Norwegian, Danish, Polish, Finnish, Romanian, Czech From the Latin name Sebastianus, which meant "from Sebaste".
 Sebaste was the name a town in Asia Minor, its name deriving from Greek σεβαστός (sebastos) meaning "venerable" (a translation of Latin Augustus, the title of the Roman emperors).
 According to Christian tradition, Saint Sebastian was a 3rd-century Roman soldier martyred during the persecutions of the emperor Diocletian.
 After he was discovered to be a Christian, he was tied to a stake and shot with arrows.
 This however did not kill him.
 Saint Irene of Rome healed him and he returned to personally admonish Diocletian, whereupon the emperor had him beaten to death.... [more]